 If you have questions or want further information about the evaluation, please contact Liz Kunz Kollmann ([email protected])

 What are different types of Evaluation and Research Studies?

 Evaluation is a process used to improve the design and function of educational experiences in informal learning environments and to measure progress toward goals.
-Research studies are designed to generate findings that will inform the broader field of informal science education.

 During the design and development stage of a project, formative evaluation is used to help achieve desired goals; formative evaluation involves iterative testing and modification of prototype exhibits, materials, and programs.